KaiChen1998/Stanford-CS231n-1718spring/assignment3/README.md

 # Summary of Assianment 3
-More focus on real computer vision application of Neural Network including:
+After learning for basic CNN knowledge, in this assignment more focus is on real computer vision application.

 ## Image Captioning using vanilla and LSTM (pre-processed Microsoft COCO)
 ## CNN Network Visualization (Imagenet)
 ## GANs